arbor-sim/arbor/doc/cpp/probe_sample.rst

 Ionic external concentration of ion across components of the cell.

-*  Sample value: ``cable_sample_range``.
-Each value is the concentration in millimoles per lire across an unbranched component of the cell, as determined by the discretisation.
+* Sample value: the concentration in millimoles per litre across an unbranched component of the cell, as determined by the discretisation.

-*  Metadata: ``mcable_list``.
+*  Metadata: ``mcable``.
 Each cable in the cable list describes the unbranched component for the corresponding sample value.

 Ionic diffusion concrentration.